jaydeegbobeh/eng88/DevOps/README.md

 - doing so in short cycles
 - Code done -> unit tests -> integrate -> acceptance test -> deploy to production (each step is automated)

+- Jenkins is a CI/CD server, facilitates CI/CD by can building, testing and deploying software.
+- You can set up Jenkins to watch for any code changes in places e.g GitHub and automatically do a build.
+- You can utilize container technology such as Docker, initiate tests and then take actions like rolling back/forward in production.

+- Terraform CI,  a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions

+- Docker
+- Run unit tests as part of your docker build command by adding a target for them in your Dockerfile.
+This way, as you are making changes and rebuilding locally, you can run the same unit tests you would run in the CI on your local machine using a simple command.
+- Once you build docker image, you deploy it e.g Amazon EC2 container supports Docker images

 CI/CD Pipeline
 CI
 - Build